raghualajpur/AeonaxyBackendNodeJs/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Set up your environment variables by creating a `.env` file and adding the necessary configurations.
-4. Start the server using `npm start`.
+4. Start the server using `node server.mjs`.

 ## Usage